apache/dolphinscheduler/docs/docs/en/faq.md

 ​       4, monitorServerState = "false", whether the service monitoring script is started, the default is not to start the service monitoring script. **If the service monitoring script is started, the master and worker services are monitored every 5 minutes, and if the machine is down, it will automatically restart.**

 ​       5, hdfsStartupSate="false", whether to enable HDFS resource upload function.
-The default is not enabled. **If it is not enabled, the resource center cannot be used.** If enabled, you need to configure the configuration of fs.defaultFS and yarn in conf/common/hadoop/hadoop.properties.
+The default is not enabled. **If it is not enabled, the resource center cannot be used.** If enabled, you need to configure the configuration of resource.hdfs.fs.defaultFS and yarn in conf/common/hadoop/hadoop.properties.
 If you use namenode HA, you need to copy core-site.xml and hdfs-site.xml to the conf root directory.

 ​    Note: **The 1.0.x version does not automatically create the hdfs root directory, you need to create it yourself, and you need to deploy the user with hdfs operation permission.**